-Winding up a company is a task in itself and a lot of legal obligations and paperwork goes into the winding up process.
-When a company files for bankruptcy or decides to discontinue its operations, it has two options to go for either debt consolidation or bankruptcy.
-Debt consolidation vs bankruptcy are both two sides of the same coin which makes them look very similar to each other.
-But when analyzed in depth there are key differences to understand.
-In this Debt consolidation vs bankruptcy article, we will try and understand the key differences between debt consolidation vs Bankruptcy.
+The following article provides an outline for Debt Consolidation vs Bankruptcy.
+Winding up a company is a task in itself, and many legal obligations and paperwork go into the winding-up process.
+When a company files for bankruptcy or discontinues its operations, it has two options debt consolidation or bankruptcy.
+Debt consolidation vs bankruptcy is both sides of the same coin, making them look very similar.
+But when analyzed in depth, there are key differences to understand.

 Below is the top 8 difference between Debt Consolidation vs Bankruptcy

-- Debt consolidation refers to the consolidation of debt by the company which refers to surrendering all the debt of the company which the company is finding difficult to repay.
-Debt consolidation refers to taking over all the existing debt of the company and finding a new borrower who can take the loan of the company at better payment terms.
-On the other hand, Bankruptcy comes which its own procedures and legal proceedings wherein under the bankruptcy code the company has the option to discharge some or all of your debts via Chapter 7 or also has the option of Chapter 13 bankruptcy.
+- Debt consolidation refers to the consolidation of debt by the company, which refers to surrendering all the debt of the company that the company finds difficult to repay.
+Debt consolidation refers to taking over all the company’s existing debt and finding a new borrower who can take the company’s loan at better payment terms.
+On the other hand, bankruptcy comes which its procedures and legal proceedings wherein, under the bankruptcy code, the company has the option to discharge some or all of its debts via Chapter 7 or also has the option of Chapter 13 bankruptcy.

-- Debt consolidation has two objectives: to simplify the repayment process for debtors, while simultaneously reducing monthly payments and interest rates.
-On the other hand, Bankruptcy follows a different process wherein a trustee is being assigned to the particular case and is then responsible to pay off the company’s debt and other liabilities
+- Debt consolidation has two objectives: to simplify the repayment process for debtors while simultaneously reducing monthly payments and interest rates.
+On the other hand, bankruptcy follows a different process wherein a trustee is assigned to a particular case and is then responsible for paying off the company’s debt and other liabilities.

-- Bankruptcy is more complicated than debt consolidation also there are two major chapters in the bankruptcy law chapter 7 and chapter 13.
+- Bankruptcy is more complicated than debt consolidation; also, there are two major chapters in bankruptcy law chapter 7 and chapter 13.
 No matter which type of bankruptcy you file for, it’ll have a negative effect on your credit score for seven to ten years after filing.